MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametri

-`Loc` Stringa delle impostazioni locali.
+*Loc* stringa delle impostazioni locali.

 ### <a name="return-value"></a>Valore restituito